rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ## Parallel Paradigms

 How to realize a parallel computing is roughly divided into two camps: one is "data parallel" and the other is "message passing".
 MPI (Message Passing Interface, the parallelization method we use in our lessons) obviously belongs to the second camp. "openMP" belongs to the first.
 In message passing paradigm, each CPU (or a core) runs an independent program.
 Parallelism is achieved by receiving data which it doesn't have and sending data which it has.
-In data parallel paradigm, there are many different data and operations (instructions in assembly language speaking) are performed on these data at the same time.
+In data parallel paradigm, there are many different data and the same operations (instructions in assembly language speaking) are performed on these data at the same time.
 Parallelism is achieved by how many different data a single operation can act on.
 This division is mainly due to historical development of parallel architectures: one follows from shared memory architecture like SMP (Shared Memory Processor) and the other from distributed computer architecture.
 A familiar example of the shared memory architecture is GPU (or multi-core CPU) architecture and a familiar example of the distributed computing architecture is cluster computer.
 Which architecture is more useful depends on what kind of problems you have.
 Sometimes, one has to use both!

-Consider a simple loop which can be sped up if we have many CPU's (or cores).
+Consider a simple loop which can be sped up if we have many CPU's (or cores) for the illustration.

 do i=1,N